Certificate III in Fire Protection Control

 Fire Industry Training (FiT) offers this qualification exclusively as an apprenticeship.
 Our UEE31011 Certificate III in Fire Protection Control has been developed in conjunction with industry practitioners and FiT Trainers and Assessors, it covers the knowledge and skills required to become a qualified Fire Technician.

-On the successful completion of this apprenticeship pathway, students receive the Qualification UEE31011 Certificate III in Fire Protection Control and a Statement of Attainment UEENEEP024A.
+On the successful completion of this apprenticeship pathway, students receive the Qualification UEE31011 Certificate III in Fire Protection Control, and QLD apprentices also a Statement of Attainment UEENEEP024A.

 DURATION AND STRUCTURE